PixelIndieDev/DualSenseBatteryMonitor/README.md

 ## Never Miss a Low Battery Warning Again
 **DualSense Battery Monitor** is a lightweight Windows utility that automatically alerts you with a **visual overlay** whenever any connected **PlayStation 5 DualSense controller** reaches a low battery level.

-* ✅ Auto-starts with Windows
+* Auto-starts with Windows
-* 🔋 Accurate battery monitoring every 5 seconds
+* Battery monitoring every 5 seconds
-* ⚠️ Only shows when battery is low
+* Only shows when battery is low
-* 🧠 Silent
+* Silent

 > [!NOTE]
 > This only works on Windows systems